NVIDIA/cbootimage-configs/README.txt

 Extract the BCT from the existing device.
 Various methods exist to do this:

+1a)

+Recent versions of tegrarcm now have the capability to read the BCT from the device without requiring any HW-specific binaries, nor code already installed on the device:

+    tegrarcm --bct board.bct readbct

+1b)

 If you have access to Linux running on the device already, then you can use dump the memory device directly:

-# For devices which boot from eMMC:
+For devices which boot from eMMC:

-dd if=/dev/mmcblk0boot1 of=bct.bin bs=65536 count=1
+    dd if=/dev/mmcblk0boot0 of=bct.bin bs=65536 count=1

-# For devices which boot from SPI:
+For devices which boot from SPI:

     dd if=/dev/mtd0ro of=bct.bin bs=65536 count=1

+1c)

 If you have a working nvflash for your device, then this can also extract the
 BCT:

     nvflash --bl fastboot.bin --getbct --bct board.bct

 If that doesn't work, you could try reading the content of the BCT partition or the start of the raw device, then extracting the BCT:

     nvflash --bl fastboot.bin --read 2 board.bct

 or:

     nvflash --bl fastboot.bin --rawdeviceread 0 128 board.bct

-Note that all of the above commands, except the nvflash --getbct command, extract many more bytes of data that is strictly required.
+Note that some of the above commands extract many more bytes of data that is strictly required.
 However, this avoids updating these instructions for each new chip; Tegra20's BCT is just under 4KiB, Tegra30's around 6KiB, etc.

 2)